 Observed counts represent the number of spawners recorded by stream surveys each year.
-The estimate for the entire CU is usually higher than the observed count since it accounts for streams that aren't surveyed that year.
+The estimate for the entire CU is usually higher than the observed count since it accounts for streams that aren't surveyed that year, any estimates prior to 1985 are considered less reliable.
 The greater the difference between the two lines, the more caution should be used in interpreting results shown below, such as metrics of the CU's status.
 Smolt abundance is plotted when available.